keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 The two major requirements for the auto-registration experience are:
 - Members don't need an existing wallet to join the DAO.
-- The invitations do not require a 2 step process where a council votes and reaches a quorum for every single registration.
+- The invitations do not require a 2 step process where a council votes and reaches a quorum for every registration.

 ## Seamless Wallet Creation